melonpan1007/Tic-Tac-Toe-Beat-the-Unbeatable-Computer/README.md

 ## Tic Tac Toe: Beat the Unbeatable Computer

-This project is a console-based Tic Tac Toe game implemented in C++.
+This project is a console-based Tic Tac Toe game implemented in C++ & Python.
 The game allows a human player to challenge a computer with advanced decision-making logic designed to be very difficult to beat.

 ## How to Play